developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ####Method Access:

-* Instance Method: This method can be accessed via an instance object of this class:
+* Instance Method: This method can be accessed only via an instance object of this class:
 	* <code>myObject.write(<span class="text-info">STRING</span> data)</code>
 * Default Instance: This method can be accessed via the default instance object of this class.
 	* <code>EB.SerialComm.write(<span class="text-info">STRING</span> data)</code>